marwahaha/quantum-maxcut-reference/README.md

-# What is "quantum" Max-Cut?
+# What is quantum Max-Cut?

 It is a long-standing goal to find problems with **rigorous** quantum advantage.
 In classical optimization, evidence is dubious.
 However, when the output is a quantum state, there is (intuitively) more hope.